Nicky Lopez Preview, Player Props: Braves vs. Giants

-On Saturday, Nicky Lopez (.429 on-base percentage in past 10 games, 90 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+On Sunday, Nicky Lopez (.389 on-base percentage in past 10 games, 56 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 7:10 PM ET.

 Nicky Lopez Game Info & Props vs. the Giants